rx-angular/rx-angular/libs/cdk/coercing/docs/Readme.md

 ```

 Same as with `coerceObservable` we turn a number into an observable of number, but in addition the `distinctUntilChanged` operator gets applied to filter out same values in a row.
-This comes in handy fur later processing and improves performance.
+This comes in handy for later processing and improves performance.

 **coerceDistinctWith**